Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

 \subsection{The Lopsided Lov\'{a}sz Local Lemma}

 In \cite{erdos-spencer}, Erd\H{o}s \& Spencer noted that positive correlation among bad-events (again, in a certain technical sense) is as good as independence for the LLL.
 This generalization has been referred to as the \emph{Lopsided Lov\'{a}sz Local Lemma (LLLL)}.
-We say $B, B'$ are \emph{lopsidependent} and write $B \sim B'$ if $B, B'$ are not positively correlated in this sense.
-All of the usual LLL criteria extend to the lopsidependent setting; for example, if each bad-event $B$ is lopsidependent with at most $d$ others and $e p d < 1$, then again a configuration avoiding $\mathcal B$ exists.
+We say $B, B'$ are \emph{lopsidependent} and write $B \sim B'$ if $B, B'$ are neither independent nor positively correlated in this sense.
+(Formal definitions are provided later in Section~\ref{framework-sec}.)

-Although the variable-assignment LLL covers the vast majority of application to combinatorics, other forms of the LLLL see occasional applications.
-The original paper \cite{erdos-spencer} introducing the LLLL, for example, used a probability space based on random permutations to construct Latin transversals for certain types of arrays.
-Other applications include hamiltonian cycles on $K_n$, \cite{albert}, perfect matchings of $K_{n}$ \cite{lu-szekeley2}, perfect matchings of the complete $s$-uniform hypergraph $K_n^{(s)}$ \cite{mohr}, and spanning trees of $K_n$ \cite {mohr}.
+Although the variable-assignment LLL covers the vast majority of applications in combinatorics, the LLLL is also used occasionally.
+For example, the original application of the LLLL used a probability space on permutations to construct Latin transversals for certain types of arrays \cite{erdos-spencer}.
+Other applications include hamiltonian cycles on $K_n$ \cite{albert}, perfect matchings of $K_{n}$ \cite{lu-szekeley2}, perfect matchings of the complete $s$-uniform hypergraph $K_n^{(s)}$ \cite{mohr}, and spanning trees of $K_n$ \cite {mohr}.

-The variable-assignment setting provides one of the simplest forms of the LLLL, and the original algorithm of Moser \& Tardos applies to it.
-In \cite{harris-srin-perm}, Harris \& Srinivasan developed an algorithm similar to the MT algorithm for the probability space of random permutations, which includes the Latin transversal application of \cite{erdos-spencer}.
-This algorithm was very problem-specific; a more recent line of research has been developing generic LLLL algorithms, which can cover most of the probabilistic forms of the LLLL.
+The variable-assignment setting provides one of the simplest forms of the LLLL.
+Here, as before, there are independent variables $X_1, \dots, X_n$.
+Instead of allowing arbitrary boolean functions of the variables, each bad-event should be a monomial function, i.e. of the form